 Using grant funds from the Shasta Regional Community Foundation and Union Pacific for the crevice rock garden project, Josef Halda, Czech botanist, plant hunter and rock garden builder, was hired to oversee construction of the rock garden in 2010.
 Josef originated the crevice rock garden style that offers a combination of drainage and root protection that is well suited to our climate.
 Josef chose scoria, a basaltic lava rock, from the Montague area in Siskiyou County for the rock garden.
 Construction began in April and was completed in May 2010.
 Over 30 tons of rock and over 20 tons of crushed volcanic rock sand were used to construct the garden.

 In June 2011 after allowing it to over-winter, volunteers planted the crevice rock garden with perennial alpine and woodland plants from the surrounding Klamath, Siskiyou and Cascade mountain ranges.
+Whilst planting these beautiful woodland plants, any unwanted or overgrown trees were removed by professionals from somewhere like this tree removal jacksonville company, to make more room for rocks or plants.
 The plants were obtained from nurseries specializing in propagating plants from seeds collected in their native, wild settings.

-We hope you will visit the crevice rock garden often and experience the joy of seeing the plants grow and change with the seasons.
+We hope you will visit the crevice rock garden often, perhaps take the time to relax on a bench like the ones from the Charming Bench Company, and experience the joy of seeing the plants grow and change with the seasons.